envoyproxy/data-plane-api/docs/root/intro/arch_overview/outlier.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If an upstream host returns some number of consecutive "gateway errors" (502, 503 or 504 status code), it will be ejected.
-Note that in this includes an event that would cause the HTTP router to return one on the upstream's behalf (reset, connection failure, etc.).
+Note that this includes events that would cause the HTTP router to return one of these status codes on the upstream's behalf (reset, connection failure, etc.).
 The number of consecutive gateway failures required for ejection is controlled by the :ref:`outlier_detection.consecutive_gateway_failure
 <config_cluster_manager_cluster_outlier_detection_consecutive_gateway_failure>` value.